stuartverschoyle/apollon-gatsby/src/pages/operations/medically-supervised-trials.md

     **STRATEGY**

-    Apollon’s fully licenced full spectrum framework gives the company unrivalled ability to perform medically supervised trials.
+    Apollon’s fully licensed full spectrum framework gives the company unrivalled ability to perform medically supervised trials.
 Apollon is one of a handful of companies worldwide able to do this.

     Jamaica’s regulations mean that Apollon’s clinical human trials can be conducted using its own cannabis-based formulations along with placebo’s to revealing the medicine’s efficacy.
 Formulations are, and will continue to be, patented.